samartzidis/magicstick/docs/README.md

 Connecting any of these keyboards is pretty straightforward.

-1. Remove any keyboard currently plugged-in to magicstick.io.
+1. Remove any keyboard currently plugged-in to magicstick.
 2. Turn the keyboard off and then on again.

    ![](20230928230341.png)

-3. Plug the magicstick.io device to a USB port and keep it close to the keyboard. magicstick.io should discover the keyboard and pair with it.
+3. Plug the magicstick device to a USB port and keep it close to the keyboard. magicstick should discover the keyboard and pair with it.
 There is no PIN code entry required.

 #### Connecting the Older [A1314](https://en.wikipedia.org/wiki/Apple_Wireless_Keyboard#/media/File:Apple-wireless-keyboard-aluminum-2007.jpg) Keyboard

 The older A1314 keyboard has a little bit more complicated pairing process.

-**Important:** Make sure that the magicstick.io device is first **reset to factory settings**, so that it holds no previous paired keyboard data in its internal memory, by following [these steps](#Factory-Resetting-the-Device).
+**Important:** Make sure that the magicstick device is first **reset to factory settings**, so that it holds no previous paired keyboard data in its internal memory, by following [these steps](#Factory-Resetting-the-Device).

-1. Remove any keyboard currently plugged-in to magicstick.io.
+1. Remove any keyboard currently plugged-in to magicstick.
 2. Turn the A1314 keyboard off by constantly pressing the right side button for a few seconds.
 You will see the green keyboard led powering off in a fading out fashion.
 3. Turn the A1314 keyboard on by constantly pressing the right side button for a few seconds.
 Keep pressing it until the green led starts flashing.
 The keyboard is now in discovery mode.
-4. (Unplug if plugged-in and) plug-in again your magicstick.io device to a PC USB port. magicstick.io will try to discover the keyboard.
-When the magicstick.io LED starts flashing non-stop, the keyboard is discovered and pairing has started.
+4. (Unplug if plugged-in and) plug-in again your magicstick device to a PC USB port. magicstick will try to discover the keyboard.
+When the magicstick LED starts flashing non-stop, the keyboard is discovered and pairing has started.
 Immediately type **0000** (that is, four zeros) on the keyboard and press <kbd>Enter</kbd>.
 5. The keyboard should be now paired and connected.
 If this process fails repeat from step 1.